SBC-Utrecht/pytom-match-pick/README.md

 - merge multiple star files to a single starfile: `pytom_merge_stars.py --help`

 ## Developer install
-If you want the most up-to-date version of the code you can get it from this repository via:
+If you want the most up-to-date version of the code you can get install it from this repository via:

 ```commandline
 git clone https://github.com/SBC-Utrecht/pytom-match-pick.git